ymglez/jsonpack/README.md

 -----------

-JsonPack is a high-performance and extremely easy-to-use JSON serialization library for c++, it provide a absolute abstraction layer of this Data Interchange Format.
+JsonPack is a high-performance and extremely easy-to-use JSON serialization library for c++ 11, it provide a absolute abstraction layer of this Data Interchange Format.
 From now on, you only should take care about managing your C++ objects and JsonPack will make the rest.

 ## Features